 Extension of SCCC towards 128- and 256-APSK (ESA)

-Presentation SLS-CS_18-13 was given by A. Modenini/ESA about a proposed extension to 131.2-B (SCCC Blue Book) to include 128- and 256-APSK modulations.
+Presentation SLS-CS_18-13 was given by A. Modenini/ESA about new options for SCCC (131.2-B) with 128- and 256-APSK modulations.
 To reduce complexity and to maintain backwards compatibility, a two-stage encoder was proposed, consisting of the backwards-compatible SCCC stage, and a new BCH stage and row-column interleaver.
 Simulation results were presented for ten new modulation-coding combinations (five each for 128- and 256-APSK), assuming a non-linear channel but perfect symbol synchronization.
-These achieve a spectral efficiency as high as 7.5 bits/sec/Hz.
+These achieve a spectral efficiency as high as 7.5 bits/symbol.

 ESA will prepare a concept paper to write an Orange Book for SCCC-X (AI_18_10), to be reviewed by the working group (AI_18_11).